 The human immunodeficiency virus (HIV) epidemic emerged more than thirty years ago, and is still a pressing public health issue today.
 An estimated 34 million people were living with HIV in 2010, and millions will develop Acquired Immune Deficiency Syndrome (AIDS), the suite of diseases that HIV infection culminates to, without receiving life-saving antiretroviral (ARV) treatment (UNAIDS, 2010).
-In the absence of a cure or vaccine for HIV, public health policies must strike a balance between preventing new infections and caring for those already infected.
-In order to determine if a health intervention will be effective, it is important to understand the ways in which it will affect risk-behaviors.
-A rational choice-based model for sexual transmission of HIV illustrates the effects of prevention and treatment interventions on risk behaviors and can provide insight into the optimal public health response to HIV.
+In the absence of a cure or vaccine for HIV, public health policy-makers must strike a balance between preventing new infections and caring for those already infected.
+However, both prevention and treatment interventions may affect HIV-related risk behaviors.
+A rational choice-based model for sexual transmission of HIV that illustrates how prevention and treatment interventions affect individual risk behaviors can provide insight into the optimal public health response to HIV.

-Economic models of epidemics suggest that individual-level behaviors both respond to and determine disease dynamics (Philipson, 2010).
-Models of epidemics that incorporate rational behavior have different predictions from standard epidemiological models.
+Incorporating rational behavior into an epidemiological model leads to different predictions from the standard mathematical approach.
 In a mathematical model of infectious disease, the rate of new infections (incidence) increases with the proportion of individuals who are infected (prevalence).
 In contrast, economic models predict that as prevalence increases, susceptible individuals respond to the higher risk of infection by adopting more protective behavior, thus limiting the rate of new infections.
-Sexually transmitted diseases, such as HIV, are candidates for economic modeling because exposure may be avoided through a protective behavior.
-The elasticity of a risk behavior with respect to HIV prevalence, or the dynamic demand for protection, has many important implications.
-For example, a permanent change in the cost of protection may increase incentives for protective behavior and lower disease prevalence.
-Additionally, education or any change to informational aspects of HIV will only have an effect on the epidemic if individuals are able to make decisions (Philipson, 2000).
+In other words, economic models of epidemics allow individual decision-making to both respond to and determine disease dynamics (Philipson, 2010).
+Sexually transmitted diseases, such as HIV, are candidates for economic modeling because exposure may be avoided through protective behavior.
+The dynamic demand for protection with respect to HIV prevalence has important policy implications.
+For example, a permanent change in the cost of protection can alter incentives for risky behavior and lead to lower long-run disease prevalence.

-Some of the leading papers in economic epidemiology use a choice-based approach for models of HIV transmission (Philipson & Posner, 1993; Kremer, 1996; Geoffard & Philipson, 1996).
-However, several key public health and medical innovations have changed the nature of the HIV epidemic and the decision frameworks that are characterized in these existing models.
+Several leading papers in economic epidemiology apply a choice-based approach to models of HIV transmission (Philipson & Posner, 1993; Kremer, 1996; Geoffard & Philipson, 1996).
+However, public health and medical innovations have changed the nature of the HIV epidemic and the decision frameworks that are characterized in these existing models.
 First, education and rapid HIV testing technology has improved information of HIV risk and health status.
-Second, HIV prevention programs directly affect risk behaviors through distributing contraceptives, especially male condoms, and through changing social norms and attitudes surrounding sexual behaviors.
-Third, and most importantly, highly active antiretroviral therapy (HAART), a regimen that combines several classes of ARVs, has transformed the wellbeing and mortality of people living with HIV.
+Second, HIV prevention programs have directly affected risk behaviors through distributing contraceptives, especially male condoms, and through changing social norms and attitudes surrounding sexual behaviors.
+Third, and most importantly, highly active antiretroviral therapy (HAART), a treatment regimen that combines several classes of ARVs, has transformed the wellbeing and mortality rate of people living with HIV.
 Moreover, evidence from a recent clinical trial supports previous observations that individuals who receive HAART are less likely to transmit the virus to others (Cohen et al., 2011).
-The preventative effect of ARVs raises new questions about how treatment for HIV changes incentives and affects risk behaviors.
+The preventative effect of ARVs raises new questions about how treatment for HIV can affect risk behaviors.
+These new dimensions of the HIV epidemic call for an updated economic interpretation of HIVrelated risk behaviors.

-These new dimensions of the HIV epidemic call for an updated economic interpretation of HIV-related risk behaviors.
 The aim of this paper is to incorporate representations of prevention and treatment interventions into a rational choice-based model of HIV transmission in order to illustrate their behavioral and epidemiological effects.
 Susceptible individuals may choose to use costly protection in order to avoid risking exposure to HIV.
 In maximizing lifetime expected utility, an individual's risk behavior will respond to changes in HIV prevalence as well as health interventions.
 HIV prevalence is an endogenous and dynamic risk factor determined by the rate of susceptible individuals who choose protection.
 As HIV prevalence rises, the rate of risky behavior and the corresponding number of new infections decline such that the epidemic reaches a steady-state equilibrium.